Craps Bets Explained: How Do You Bet in Craps?

 Table of Contents

-Whether you’re a beginner or a seasoned pro, learning about the different craps bets can add a new perspective to your gameplay.
+Learning about the different craps bets can add a new perspective to your gameplay.

 I will cover multiple-roll and one-roll bets, so you can choose the best option for your betting strategy.
 By the end of this guide, you will know exactly how to bet in craps.